 On the other hand, Invisalign is a clear aligner system designed to gradually shift your teeth into a straighter position.
 With this cosmetic option, each aligner is custom-made to fit your teeth, but it’s not intended to provide any protection or cushioning during sports activities.

 Another point to consider is that using Invisalign as a mouthguard could be uncomfortable and lead to an improper fit.
 The aligners are designed to fit snugly around your teeth to apply pressure to specific areas to shift your teeth.
-If you try to use them as a mouthguard, they might not fit properly, which could result in discomfort or potential injury.
+Using them as a mouthguard may cause improper fit, leading to discomfort or injury.

 What about using a mouthguard with Invisalign?

 It’s definitely possible to wear a mouthguard over your Invisalign aligners, but it’s important to do so correctly.
 You should always remove your aligners before putting in your mouthguard.
-When you’re finished with your sports activity, rinse your mouthguard thoroughly and clean your aligners before putting them back in your mouth.
+After sports, rinse your mouthguard and clean aligners before reinserting.

 In conclusion, Invisalign does not double as a mouthguard.
 It’s important to use a properly fitted mouthguard during sports activities to protect your teeth and prevent injuries.
-While it may be tempting to try to use Invisalign as a mouthguard, doing so could damage the aligners and delay your orthodontic treatment.
+Avoid using Invisalign as a mouthguard to prevent aligner damage and treatment delays.
 If you have any questions or concerns about using a mouthguard or Invisalign, don’t hesitate to schedule an appointment with us at Green Dental Care in Parker, Colorado.
 Dr. Green can provide guidance on the best solutions for protecting your teeth both during and after Invisalign treatment.